Exact values and improved bounds on the clique number of cyclotomic graphs: Generalized Paley graphs with exceptionally large cliques

 so that the reminder $r=p^s-(p^{t-1}+p^{t-2}+\cdots+p+1)<p^s=|K|$. \end{ex}

 \begin{ex} Fix the degree of the field extension $\F_q$ over $K$.
-In view of Proposition~\ref{prop:cliquenumber2}, it is interesting to find a graph with edge density as large as possible (in other words, we want $d$ to be as small as possible) for which the assumptions in Proposition~\ref{prop:cliquenumber2} are satisfied, as Proposition~\ref{prop:cliquenumber2} is ``strongest" in that case.
+Given Proposition~\ref{prop:cliquenumber2}, it would be interesting to find a graph with edge density as large as possible (in other words, we want $d$ to be as small as possible) for which the assumptions in Proposition~\ref{prop:cliquenumber2} are satisfied, as Proposition~\ref{prop:cliquenumber2} is ``strongest" in that case.
 To achieve that, one needs to understand the distribution of divisors of $\frac{q-1}{|K|-1}$, which is, in general, difficult since $\frac{q-1}{|K|-1}$ is a polynomial in $|K|$, and $|K|$ is a prime power.

 We illustrate this goal in the special case $q=p^3$ and $K=\F_p$ in view of Theorem~\ref{thm:cliquenumber}.
 We need to find a divisor $d$ of $p^2+p+1$ such that $d>p$ and $d$ is as small as possible, that is, we want $d=p^{1+o(1)}$.
-Assume that $p$ is of the form $2x^2+x+1$; the infinitude of such primes is guaranteed by Schinzel's hypothesis H \cite{SS58} or Bunyakovsky's conjecture.
+Assume that $p$ is of the form $2x^2+x+1$; the infinitude of such primes would be guaranteed by Schinzel's hypothesis H \cite{SS58} or Bunyakovsky's conjecture.
 Observe that we have the identity

 so we can take $d=4x^2+3$ to be a divisor of $p^2+p+1$ such that $d \approx 2p$. \end{ex}